chadcurtis/notes/requests.md

 To ensure that DxE Tech is able to swiftly help you with your tech request, we need the following information:

 * Summary of the problem or request
-  * For tech problems, please include any error messages and screenshots of the issue(s), how long the problem has been happening or when it was discovered, and whom the issue impacts
+  * For **tech problems**, please include any error messages and screenshots of the issue(s), how long the problem has been happening or when it was discovered, and whom the issue impacts
-  * For tech requests, please include whom the request will impact, how it affects DxE, why it would be nice to have, and how likely it will be used
+  * For **tech requests**, please include whom the request will impact, how it affects DxE, why it would be nice to have, and how likely it will be used
 * How urgent it is
   * Is there a hard deadline?
 Does something else depend on it?